bubner/ZeusMonitor/README.md

 ## Features

 - Dynamic calculation of speed of sound using a best approximation with Weather APIs
+- Live feedback and timing
-- Streamlined Material You design
+- Streamlined Material 3 design
 - Calculation history
 - Map overlay and radius